neethahra/neethahra.github.io/Business_Analytics.md

 <img src="images/Average Occupancy per DayOfWeek.png?raw=true"/>

-### 3. Estimate Revenue for an Investment Property
+### 3. Calculate Retention Rate for each of the Cohorts

 Estimated annual income for the property recommended in Lower East Side neighborhood would be 365&#42;509&#42;0.8 = $148,628
 - Although there were other properties in the same neighborhood that seemed lucrative my recommendation above is based on factors like the